This website is intended for use by US residents only.

 [ON SCREEN TEXT]

-90 out of 112 people responded to ROCTAVIAN and were able to stop and stay off continuous prophylaxis.
-ROCTAVIAN was studied in 112 people whose data were collected for at least 6 months before their infusion (rollover population) and 22 people who immediately received their infusion (directly enrolled population).
+ROCTAVIAN was studied in 112 people whose data was collected for at least 6 months before their infusion (rollover population) and 22 people who immediately received their infusion (directly enrolled population).

-ROCTAVIAN worked for 80% (90/112) of people in the rollover population and 68% (15/22) of people in the directly enrolled population throughout the 3-year follow-up period.
+ROCTAVIAN worked for 71% (80/112) of people in the rollover population and 59% (13/22) of people in the directly enrolled population throughout the 5-year follow-up period.

 Prophylaxis is defined as the ongoing use of Factor VIII or another treatment to prevent bleeds.

-*The 3-year follow-up period began 5 weeks or more after administration and consists of a median follow-up of 3 years with a range of 1.7 to 3.7 years.
-Median is the middle number in a list of numbers arranged from smallest to largest.
+The follow-up period began 5 weeks or more after administration and consists of a median follow-up of 5 years with a range of 1.7 to 5.2 years.

 [ON SCREEN TEXT]